viorel-anghel/using-rancher-desktop/README.md

 kubectl get pods
 ```

-Of course, if you want to push images to a remote registry, you will need to `docker tag ... ; docker push ...`.

-### Nginx vs. Traefik ingress controller

-Rancher desktop uses Traefik as the default ingress controller in this local Kubernetes.
-On our prod/dev clusters we
-use Nginx.

-If you want to be as close as production to that, you may switch to Nginx by using this info https://docs.rancherdesktop.io/how-to-guides/setup-NGINX-Ingress-Controller .
-At step 1  you will need to exit and restart Rancher desktop.

-## Compiling and building images on M1 Macbooks
+### Building images on M1 Macbooks
-Rancher desktop is using a virtual machine with an emulated amd64 processor running a Linux OS.
-You can even access that VM using `rdctl shell`.

-Now, when you are compiling something, by default the compiler will target your processor and OS.
-For example, `go build main.go` will produce a binary which you can run on your M1 Macbook but if you try to put it inside a container image and run it you will get an `exec format error`.

-For the go language, you will need to compile with something like `GOOS=linux GOARCH=amd64 go build main.go`.
-Those two environment variables will tell go compiler which is the target architecture and operating system.

-For building docker images, you have the same problem.
-You can build your images and run them on your laptop.
-But if you try to push them to Docker Hub you will notice, on Docker hub webinterface, the image is built for arm64 architecture.
-For long explanation an d solution, read more on https://blog.jaimyn.dev/how-to-build-multi-architecture-docker-images-on-an-m1-mac/
+As shown above, you can `docker build` images and run them on your laptop.
+But if you try to push them to Docker Hub you will notice, on Docker hub webinterface, the image is built for the arm64 architecture.
+For long explanation and solution, read more on https://blog.jaimyn.dev/how-to-build-multi-architecture-docker-images-on-an-m1-mac/

 This is an example on how I do it for my dummy image:
 ```